bobmuscarella/EBC-Teaching-Hours-Calculator/README.md

 # IEG Teaching Hours Calculator

 ### Description
 A tool to keep track of GU teaching hours for IEG courses.
 Given a course schedule (downloaded from TimeEdit as a .xlsx file), the function provides a table of hours in different activity categories, as well as the total GU hours, per teacher.
-For now, there is one function: `count_hours.R`
+For now, this requires an English version of the schedule to be downloaded from TimeEdit but we can make a Swedish version easily if that is of interest.
+The tool uses one R function: `count_hours.R`

 ### Arguments
-`infile`: A course schedule (downloaded from TimeEdit as a .xlsx file).
+`infile`: A course schedule (downloaded from TimeEdit as a .xlsx file - currently must be in English).
+If the path is not included, this needs to be located in the working directory.

-`outfile`: The name of the output file (ending in .xlsx).
+`outfile`: The desired name of the output file (ending in .xlsx).
+If the path is not included, it will be save in the working directory.

 `course_leader`: The name of the course leader for assigning administration hours.